 Follow Christopher on Facebook

-Dr. Christopher Laursen is a Canadian historian of religions, sciences, and the environment.
-He completed a PhD in history at the University of British Columbia (2016), and an MA in History from the University of Guelph (2009).
+Dr. Christopher Laursen is a scholar of religions, sciences, and the environment.
+He holds a PhD in History from the University of British Columbia (2016), and an MA in History from the University of Guelph (2009).
 His current project, Mischievous Forces, looks at how people experienced the poltergeist phenomenon and how researchers have reimagined it as psychophysical.
 He is currently writing a chapter about how people’s lives are imaginatively transformed through online communities.
 His work has appeared in Jeffrey J. Kripal’s Super Religion (2016), Jack Hunter’s Damned Facts (2016), and the magazine Fortean Times.
 Click on About to learn more about him.
 Please see Projects for his current work, Teaching for his courses, Talks for public presentations, and Contact to get in touch with him.

 My latest publication is “The Poltergeist at the Intersection of the Spirit and the Material: Some Historical and Contemporary Observations” in Jeffrey J. Kripal’s edited volume Super Religion.
 In it, I provide background on religious ideas about the poltergeist in relation to material and affective experiences.